Diodato

 Antonio Diodato (born 30 August 1981), known simply as Diodato, is an Italian singer-songwriter.
-He won the 70th edition of the Sanremo Music Festival with the song "Fai rumore" and was scheduled to represent Italy in the Eurovision Song Contest 2020 in Rotterdam, the Netherlands, before the event's cancellation due to the COVID-19 pandemic.
+He won the 70th edition of the Sanremo Music Festival with the song "Fai rumore" and was scheduled to represent Italy in the Eurovision Song Contest 2020 in Rotterdam before the event's cancellation due to the COVID-19 pandemic.

 Biography

-Born in Aosta, he is originally from Taranto and Roman by adoption.
+Born in Aosta, he grew up in Taranto and later moved to Rome.

 His first works were made in Stockholm with Swedish DJs Sebastian Ingrosso and Steve Angello.
 Back in Italy, he graduated from the DAMS at Roma Tre University in cinema, television and new media.

 Among his most important musical influences Diodato mentioned Pink Floyd, Fabrizio De André, Luigi Tenco, Domenico Modugno and Radiohead.